paulbutcher/foldable-seq-example/README.md

 This repository contains a small Clojure program that counts words from a [Wikipedia XML dump](http://dumps.wikimedia.org/enwiki/).
-It does so in parallel by extending Clojure's reducers to be able to fold over a sequence in parallel.
+It does so in parallel by using foldable-seq.